backslashxx/mountify/README.md

 - Frankly I dont see a way to this module mounting situation, this shit is more of a shitty band-aid

 ## Usage
-- edit config.sh, `mountify_mounts=1` then modify modules.txt to list modules you want mounted.
+- modify modules.txt to list modules you want mounted.

 ```
 module_id fake_folder_name